-Not to be confused with Princess Mononoke, the Miyazaki film.A spin-off of the third installment of the horror anime Ayakashi Samurai Horror Tales.
-Unlike its predecessor, these mononoke have merged with the powerful emotions of humans, making them even more dangerous and hard to combat.The story follows the mysterious, nameless medicine peddler in his travels and the various people — and monsters — he ends up encountering.
-To slay the mononoke he must find the Shape (true form), Truth (origin), and Reason (what it hopes to accomplish) in order to defeat it.
-The series is divided into five story arcs.The style of the anime is done in the Unmoving Plaid style of Gankutsuou (although to a lesser extent—there are actually some solid colors here and there, for example), and though it may take some getting used to, the way the series utilizes it is absolutely chilling in certain cases.
+Not to be confused with Princess Mononoke, the Miyazaki film.A spin-off of the third installment of the horror anime Ayakashi: Samurai Horror Tales.
+Unlike its predecessor, these mononoke have merged with the powerful emotions of humans, making them even more dangerous and hard to combat.The story follows our mysterious, nameless medicine peddler in his travels and the various people — and monsters — he encounters.
+To slay each mononoke he must first discover its Shape (form), Truth (origin), and Reason (motive), which often proves far more difficult than it sounds.
+The series is divided into five story arcs.The animation style is done in Unmoving Plaid similar to Gankutsuou (although to a lesser extent—there are actually some solid colors here and there, for example), and though it may take some getting used to, the way the series utilizes it is absolutely chilling in certain cases.

 Brother-Sister Incest: A major motivation for Genkei, and was the reason for the creation of the mononoke in the Umi-Bozu arc.